csh-dis/phd-info/research-support.md

 CSH is eligible to run jobs on Austria's most powerful supercomputers as part of the [Vienna Scientific Cluster](https://vsc.ac.at//systems/).
 To run jobs at the VSC, **the project leader** \(i.e. your advisor\) must [request access](https://vsc.ac.at//access/project-application/).
 You will need to estimate the computational resources needed.
 Once a project is approved/accepted, the project leader gains access and creates user accounts.
 VSC projects have a lifetime of one year but are eligible for renewal.
 The [VSC wiki](https://wiki.vsc.ac.at/doku.php?id=start) contains documentation.

 ### HARD DRIVE BACK-UPS
 CSH **does not** have a centralized system for hard drive back-ups.
-Nextcloud is available for back-up storage but is not compatible with some operating systems.
+Nextcloud is available for back-up storage – and is itself backed up daily at 21:00 – but it is not compatible with some operating systems.
 Consult with your advisor to determine the best system for your needs.

 ### JOURNALS
 Once you enroll at a university, you should gain access to relevant online journals through your university ID.
 For any papers that you cannot find through your library or otherwise free online, crowd-sourcing within CSH is a good option: Post your request in Slack \(often these end up in #general\).